m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Open the sheet `Federalist-Papers-Team-Data` that was just shared with you.
  - Enter the data for the remaining essays.
-   - If you are a team of four...
+   - If you are a team of four, distribute the labor as follows.

      | Student |  Essays  |
      | :-----: | :------: |